-Our Corporate Governance Guidelines include a majority voting policy.
-Pursuant to the policy, any nominee for election as a director who receives a greater number of votes "withheld" from his or her election than votes "for" his or her election will promptly tender his or her resignation as a director to the Chairman of the Board following certification of the election results.
-Broker non-votes will not be deemed to be votes "for" or "withheld" from a director's election for purposes of the policy.
+Our Corporate Governance Guidelines include a plurality plus voting policy.
+Pursuant to the policy, any nominee for election as a director in an uncontested election who receives a greater number of votes "Withheld" from his or her election than votes "For" his or her election will promptly tender his or her resignation as a director to the Chairman of the Board following certification of the election results.
+Broker non-votes will not be deemed to be votes "For" or "Withheld" from a director's election for purposes of the policy.
 The Governance Committee (without the participation of the affected director) will consider each resignation tendered under the policy and recommend to the Board whether to accept or reject it.
 The Board will then take the appropriate action on each tendered resignation, taking into account the Governance Committee's recommendation.
-The Governance Committee in making its recommendation, and the Board in making its decision, may consider any factors or other information that it considers appropriate, including the reasons why the Committee believes shareholders "withheld" votes for election from such director and any other circumstances surrounding the "withheld" votes, any alternatives for curing the underlying cause of the "withheld" votes, the qualifications of the tendering director, his or her past and expected future contributions to us and the Board, and the overall composition of the Board, including whether accepting the resignation would cause us to fail to meet any applicable SEC or NYSE requirements.
+The Governance Committee in making its recommendation, and the Board in making its decision, may consider any factors or other information that it considers appropriate, including the reasons why the Committee believes shareholders "Withheld" votes for election from such director and any other circumstances surrounding the "Withheld" votes, any alternatives for curing the underlying cause of the "Withheld" votes, the qualifications of the tendering director, his or her past and expected future contributions to us and the Board, and the overall composition of the Board, including whether accepting the resignation would cause us to fail to meet any applicable SEC or NYSE requirements.
 The Board will publicly disclose by filing with the SEC on Form 8-K its decision and, if applicable, its rationale within 90 days after receipt of the tendered resignation.

 Certain Relationships and Related Party Transactions.
 We recognize related party transactions can present potential or actual conflicts of interest and create the appearance that decisions are based on considerations other than the best interests of us and our shareholders.
 Accordingly, as a general matter, it is our preference to avoid related party transactions.
-Nevertheless, we recognize that there are situations where related party transactions may be in, or may not be inconsistent with, the best interests of us and our shareholders, including but not limited to situations where we may obtain products or services of a nature, quantity or quality, or on other terms, that are not readily available from alternative sources or when we provide products or services to related parties on an arm's length basis on terms comparable to those provided to unrelated third parties or on terms comparable to those provided to employees generally.
-Therefore, our Board of Directors has adopted a policy for the review of related party transactions.
+Nevertheless, we recognize that there are situations where related party transactions may be in, or may not be inconsistent with, the best interests of us and our shareholders, including but not limited to situations where we may obtain products or services of a nature, quantity or quality, or on other terms, that are not readily available from alternative sources or when we provide products or services to related parties on an arm's length basis on terms comparable to those provided to unrelated third parties or on terms comparable to those provided to policy for the review of related party transactions.
 This policy requires directors and officers to promptly report to our Vice President - Governance all proposed or existing transactions in which the Company and they, or persons related to them, are parties or participants.
 Our Vice President - Governance presents to our Governance Committee those transactions that may require disclosure pursuant to Item 404 of Regulation S-K (typically, those transactions that exceed \$120,000).
-Our Governance Committee reviews the material facts presented and either approves or disapproves entry into the transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances; (ii) the extent of the related party's interest in the transaction; and (iii) the impact on a director's independence in the event the related party is a director or an entity in which a director is a partner, shareholder or executive officer.
+Our Governance Committee reviews the material facts presented and either approves or disapproves entry into the transaction.
+In reviewing the transaction, the Governance Committee considers the following factors, among other factors it deems appropriate: (i) whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances; (ii) the extent of the related party's interest in the transaction; and (iii) the impact on a director's independence in the event the related party is a director, an immediate family member of a director or an enti